zchee/golang-wiki/Courses.md

 # Introduction

-Go is a great langage for CS majors.
+Go is a great language for CS majors.
 This page presents some university courses that use Go.

 # Language